$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters

-This article explores the calculation of non-perturbative parameters present in the matrix element of semileptonic inclusive $B$ decay.
-These are important for inclusive determination of the Cabbibo-Kobayashi-Maskawa (CKM) parameters in the standard model.
-We focus on calculating the rate for radiative inclusive decay, $B\to X_u\ell \nu_{\ell}\gamma$, where $\gamma$ is hard.
-By comparing both the radiative and non-radiative ($B\to X_u \ell \nu_{\ell}$) modes are found to require the same non-perturbative parameters.
-We propose forming ratios, $R_1$ and $R_2$, from $B\to X_u \ell \nu_{\ell}\gamma$ and $B\to X_u \ell \nu_{\ell}$ widths in different lepton energy ranges respectively.
-Our results provide an efficient way to unambiguously calculate the non-perturbative parameters, especially when combined with total width calculations of $B\to X_u \ell \nu_{\ell}$.
-This is in heavy quark expansion shown explicitly by working to $\mathcal{O}(\frac{1}{m_b})$ and determining $\lambda_1$ and $\lambda_2$.
+This article explores the calculation of non-perturbative parameters present in the matrix element of semileptonic inclusive $B$ decays.
+These are important for the inclusive determination of the Cabbibo-Kobayashi-Maskawa (CKM) parameters in the standard model.
+We focus on calculating the rate for radiative inclusive decay, $B\to X_c\ell \bar{\nu}_{\ell}\gamma$, where $\gamma$ is hard.
+Both the radiative and non-radiative ($B\to X_c \ell \bar{\nu}_{\ell}$) modes are found to require the same non-perturbative parameters.
+We propose forming ratios from $B\to X_c \ell \bar{\nu}_{\ell}\gamma$ and $B\to X_c \ell \bar{\nu}_{\ell}$ widths in different lepton energy ranges.
+Our results provide an efficient way to unambiguously calculate the non-perturbative parameters, especially when combined with total width calculations of $B\to X_c \ell \bar{\nu}_{\ell}$.
+This is shown explicitly by working to $\mathcal{O}(1/m_b)$ and determining $\lambda_1$ and $\lambda_2$.